 Ning Qie’s growing strength causes him to kill kill Dao Shin accidentally in battle.
 Fu Zi punishes/protects him by sending to reflect on his conduct in isolation.
 In isolation, Sang Sang visits him and reveals that she is also able to cultivate (albeit she only uses it for cooking).

-While Ning Qie is isolation, Sang Sang becomes ill and captured by the XiLing Sect.
-In the epic episode 51, Ning Qie rescues Sang Sang (proposes to her) and finally defeats Yi Qing.
-Xi Ling Sect reveal their motivation for abducting Sang Sang, that is she is Grand Master of Light’s heiress and an immense amount of strength that they wish to utilize.
-Up to episode 58, there a lot of Ning Qie-Sang Sang moment — particularly in episode 55.
+While Ning Qie is isolation, Sang Sang becomes ill and is captured by the XiLing Sect.
+In episode 51, Ning Qie rescues Sang Sang (proposes to her) and finally defeats Yi Qing in an epic battle.
+The Xi Ling Sect also reveal their motivation for abducting Sang Sang — its because she is the Grand Master of Light’s heiress and is able to wield an immense amount of strength which they wish to utilize.
+We get a heap of Ning Qie-Sang Sang moments up until in episode 58 and particularly in episode 55.

 Ning Qie is finally able to avenge his family’s massacre in episode 59.
-He also reveals that he was not the son the general but of a lowly family.
-He makes the point that just because they were lowly doesn’t mean that their death do not need to be avenged.
+He also discloses that he is not the son of a great general but is from a lowly family — he reasons that just because his family were of low birth it does not mean that they are not worthy of vengeance.

 In the finale, an epic battle between Ning Qie and Xia Huo takes place.
 Having reached the ultimate level of cultivation Xia Huo easily overpowers Ning Qie.
-In their moment of desperation, Sang Sang emits a powerful light and transfers to Ning Qie renewed strength and energy.
+In Ning Qie and Sang Sang’s moment of desperation, Sang Sang emits a powerful light and transfers her power to Ning Qie, which renews his strength and energy.

-Registering who Sang Sang is, Xia Huo realizes he has been double-crossed by Xi Ling Sect.
-Xia Huo’s parting words to Ning Qie is that the real enemy is the Xi Ling Sect and before he blows up he transfers some of his cultivation to Ning Qie.
-Sang Sang protects Ning Qie for the blast caused by Xia Huo’s self-destruction and it looks like she might have died (although I doubt it).
+Releasing who Sang Sang is, Xia Huo realizes that he has been double-crossed by Xi Ling Sect.
+Xia Huo’s parting words to Ning Qie is that the real enemy is the Xi Ling Sect and before he blows up, he transfers some of his cultivation to Ning Qie.
+Sang Sang protects Ning Qie from the blast caused by Xia Huo’s self-destruction by using her body.
+It looks like she might have died, although I highly doubt it.